Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 The dial is white with studs which mark the hours.
 Both the studs and hands are covered with a very effective coat of luminous paint.

 Three subdials of differing size are included.
-The top one indicates the month of the year and the smaller subdial at the bottom notes the time in twenty-four-hour format.
+The top one indicates the month of the year and the smaller subdial at the bottom notes the time in the twenty-four-hour format.
 On the left, a third subdial indicates the day of the week.
 To the right, a tiny circular cut-out reveals the day of the month.
 Two pushbuttons, flanking the crown, are used to set the subdials.
 Time and day of month are adjusted by rotating the crown.

 This watch is equipped with a stainless-steel strap.
 I was impressed by the ease with which I could remove and insert pins and I found the band to be extremely comfortable.

 A glass window at the back of this replica reveals an automatic movement.
 The rotor is colored gold, well engraved and marked Tissot.
 Below is written, 25 Jewels, Swiss Made.
-This information is, undoubtedly, false.
+This information is undoubtedly false.

 I cannot identify the originating factory but this manufacturer is probably located within Guangdong, China.